-6.3.3.10.S4.1 Active/Planned Medication Summary Section Condition, Specification Document, or Vocabulary Constraint
+6.3.3.10.S3.1 Active/Planned Medication Summary Section

-This section is meant to contain medications the patient is currently taking (active medications) and/or medications that is planned for the patient to start taking (planned medications) and the applicable indications.
-Implementations may consider sections containing active and planned medications.
-However, for illustration purposes, the following sections are used.
+The purpose of the Active/Planned Medication Summary Section template is to render mediations that are active/planned which are located in medication related sections in the document.
+This summary section is meant to contain medications the patient is currently taking (active medications) and/or medications that is planned for the patient to start taking (planned medications) and their applicable indications.
+This template SHALL be generated and/or rendered only if the applicable medication components exists in the containing document.
+This section SHALL NOT be used to replace existing CDA medications sections.
+For illustration purposes, the following guidance is provided:

 Active Medications:

 Scan the medication section for medication considered to be active.
-When found output the product name, sig, start date/time, end date/time, indication
+When found output the product name, sig, start date/time, end date/time, indication.

 Planned Medications:

 Scan the medication section for medications with future start date.
-When found output the product name, sig, start date/time, end date/time, indication
+When found output the product name, sig, start date/time, end date/time, indication.

-Scan the plan of treatment section for planned substance administration

-When found output the product name, sig, start date/time, end date/time, indication
+Scan the plan of treatment section for planned substance administration.
+When found output the product name, sig, start date/time, end date/time, indication.

 Active/Planned Medication Summary Section

 <component>